SaharBarak/whatsapp_ai/readme.md

-# חסוס - WhatsApp AI Group Assistant
+#  WhatsApp AI Group Assistant - Hasus

 ## Overview
 חסוס is an AI-powered group assistant designed for WhatsApp groups.
 Leveraging advanced natural language processing and machine learning, חסוס enhances group interactions by automating searches, providing data insights, and adding a touch of humor.
 It keeps the group lively by participating in conversations and generates weekly summaries of group activities.